nbagnard/mongosql/README.md

 Replace `debug` with `release` in paths above to test release builds

+### Spec testing

+`go test -tags spectests`

 ## Dependencies

-All are managed by go modules for go, and cargo for rust
+All are managed by Go modules for Go, and Cargo for Rust